Skip to main content

 • To be defined following learnings from phase two

-Scissors and Waste Bags will be launched in Phase One and will be available from the core list from 2 February 2026.
+Scissors and Waste Bags launched as part of Phase One on 2 February 2026, with Pressure Infusers added and available from 18 February 2026.
 Additional categories will be available in future phases.

 Phase One products will cover: